0x416c616e/0x416c616e.github.io/_posts/2019-01-09-day-14-in-the-zone.md

 When you finally get in the zone for programming, even if it's only for a few hours in a day, you can get much more accomplished in a short amount of time.

-Thne it's late, and you're still in the zone, and you don't want to leave, because you know even 15 minutes of coding in the zone can be more productive than the first hour of the next day because you'll have to reorient yourself and remember all of what you were doing and everything you need to consider.
+Then it's late, and you're still in the zone, and you don't want to leave, because you know even 15 minutes of coding in the zone can be more productive than the first hour of the next day because you'll have to reorient yourself and remember all of what you were doing and everything you need to consider.

 ## How music helps programming